What are Long-Term Care Insurance Partnership Policies?

 Let's say Sally Smith from Ohio, has $410,000 in countable assets.
 She had purchased a Partnership Long-Term Care policy at age 52.
 When she is 79 need qualifies for benefits, but she exhausts all her benefits after her policy paid $395,000 in benefits.
 If her policy had not been a partnership policy, she would self-fund her care from that point on.

-Since Sally's policy a partnership policy, she can qualify for Medicaid once she spends the difference between what the policy paid ($395,000) and her assets ($410,000).
+Since Sally's policy is a partnership policy, she can qualify for Medicaid once she spends the difference between what the policy paid ($395,000) and her assets ($410,000).
 Her total spend-down is only $13,500.
-She has sheltered $395,000 legally and still qualified for Medicaid Long-Term Care Benefits.
+She has sheltered $395,000 legally and still qualified for Medicaid's long-term health care benefit.

 Remember, Sally selected the total benefit value of her policy when she purchased it.
 These partnership policies require certain benefit levels and inflation options depending on the state of residence at the time of purchase.

 Under most circumstances, if you need Medicaid to pay for long-term care services, you must satisfy the income and asset eligibility levels for Medicaid.
 You must have little or no income and assets.